Lyapunov exponents of the spectral cocycle for topological factors of bijective substitutions on two letters: Background

-Note in the last equality there are some terms depending on negative coordinates, but the number of terms is bounded (in fact computable according to Theorem \ref{DuLe}) as $n$ goes to infinity, so it will no interfer at founding asymptotic bounds.
-Using the simple ralation between the indicator functions, we obtain the twisted Birkhoff sum of the factor as a sum of different twisted correlation in the Thue-Morse subshift.
-The details are explained in Section 6.
+Note in the last equality there are some terms depending on negative coordinates, but the number of terms is bounded (in fact computable according to Theorem \ref{DuLe}) as $n$ goes to infinity, so it will not interfere with determining asymptotic bounds.
+Using the simple relation between the indicator functions, we obtain the twisted Birkhoff sum of the factor as a sum of different twisted correlation in the Thue-Morse subshift.
+The details are explained in Section 6.\\